imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 3. **Analysis** - entails the process of statistical analysis and validation of the obtained measurement data

 In the following subsections, the preliminary implementation of these three domains will be briefly described.
-Refer to the section (**TODO ref**) for the planned approach to complete these implementations in Stage II.
+Refer to the [section Approach and plan for Stage II](#Approach-and-plan-for-Stage-II) for the planned approach to complete these implementations in Stage II.

 #### Preliminary program generation